HIPAA Privacy Rules: Compliance with HIPAA Laws and Regulations

 The HIPAA Privacy Rule applies to all PHI.
 It protects all “individually identifiable health information” held or transmitted by a covered entity or its business associate.
 This transmission includes any form or media, whether electronic, paper, or oral.

 Individually identifiable health information is information that ties medical or demographic information to an individual person.
-As in, any information that could, through the mishandling of a patient’s information, present a risk if it landed in the hands of someone trying to commit fraud against the patient.
+Any information that could, through the mishandling of a patient’s information, present a risk if it landed in the hands of someone trying to commit fraud against the patient.

 What is protected health information (PHI)?